Formosa Transnational - Taiwan

 Conclusion: the IP Court should order TIPO to invalidate the patent claim at issue.
 This is because the IP Adjudication Law allows new prior art to be submitted and debated before the IP Court and the patentee can amend its claim during this period.
 TIPO must then carefully review and consider the new prior art and the validity of the claim.

-Issue two The contents of TIPO’s 2014 Patent Examination Guidelines are slightly different from TIPO’s 2017 Patent Examination Guidelines with regard to the review of the combination of prior arts and decisions of non-obviousness.
+The contents of TIPO’s 2014 Patent Examination Guidelines are slightly different from TIPO’s 2017 Patent Examination Guidelines with regard to the review of the combination of prior arts and decisions of non-obviousness.
 When reviewing the prior arts and the combination thereof, should:

 - “effective at the time the patent was granted” apply; or